-DEFENDANTS MOVED TO PROTECT THEIR OWN IV.
-ASSETS FROM CLIMATE IMPACTS BASED ON THE SCIENCE THEY PUBLICLY DISCREDITED
+III.
+DEFENDANTS MOVED TO PROTECT THEIR OWN ASSETS FROM CLIMATE IMPACTS BASED ON THE SCIENCE THEY PUBLICLY DISCREDITED

-While running campaigns to emphasize uncertainties in climate science and to block regulatory action on climate change, Defendants took affirmative steps to protect their own assets from climate risks through internal research, infrastructure improvements, and plans to exploit new reserves in a warming world.
+While running campaigns to establish uncertainty of climate science and risks and to block regulatory action on climate change, Defendants took affirmative steps to protect their own assets from climate risks through internal research, infrastructure improvements, and plans to exploit new reserves in a warming world.
+As described below, Defendants took climate risks into account in the planning and construction of major engineering and infrastructure projects, all while concealing and denying the hazards of their products in the public sphere.